Askinkaty/Russian_learner_corpus_ReLCo/README.md

 * `gram_err.csv` - file with grammatical errors (an answer given by the learner has the same lemma as the expected answer, so they are forms from the same paradigm);
 * `nonword_err.csv` - file with errors which do not exist in the dictionary (spelling errors);
-* `wronglemma_err.csv` - file with error which lemma is different from the lemma of the expected answer.
+* `wronglemma_err.csv` - file with errors which lemmas are different from the lemmas of the expected answers.

-Files starting with 'correct' have correct forms in the same sentences (also marker by undescores).
+Files starting with 'correct' have correct forms in the same sentences (also marker by underscores).
 All these files were automatically annotated.

 Every file has the following columns:
 * learner's id;
-* time when error was made;
+* time when an error was made;
-* attempt (the system provides currently 2 attemps to practice the same exercise);
+* attempt (the system provides currently 2 attempts to practice the same exercise);
-* sentence with errors marked by undescores ;
+* sentence with errors marked by underscores ;

 File `annotated_sent.csv` is a file with manual annotation.
 New columns here are 'label' and 'category'.